ATEM Bridge

 What it actually does

-- Emits compact, line-delimited messages that the Q-SYS plugin consumes with near-zero parsing cost
+- Clean TCP interface for Q-SYS.
+Emits compact, line-delimited messages that the ATEM Controller plugin consumes with near-zero parsing overhead, keeping feedback tight and the Core free for everything else in the room.

 Specifications